 - 2 Tablespoons olive oil

 - 2 Tablespoons Hey Grill Hey Sweet Rub (link in recipe notes)

 - 2 Tablespoons melted butter

-Place the wings on the smoker, close the lid, and smoke until the internal temperature reaches 145 degrees F, about 1.5 hours.
+- Smoke.
+Place the wings directly on the grill grates on the smoker, close the lid, and smoke until the internal temperature reaches 145 degrees F. This should take about 1.5 hours, but adjust as needed.

-Preheat the canola or vegetable oil over medium high heat in a cast iron skillet until the oil temperature reads 375 degrees F.
+- Heat the oil.
+Preheat canola or vegetable oil over medium-high heat in a cast-iron skillet until the oil temperature reads 375 degrees F.

 - Fry the wings.
 Transfer the wings from the smoker into the hot oil, working in batches so that the wings don't touch or overlap.
 Fry 2-3 minutes per side, flipping regularly until the internal temperature of the wings reads 175 degrees F.